Schdoop/video-app/README.md

 # Video App Testing Task for Kitcast

-A simple Vue/React application that allows users to browse and play video content from Vimeo.
+A simple React application that allows users to browse and play video content from Vimeo.

 ## Available Scripts